-Animal Health Australia (AHA) participates in the advisory and standards committees for the National Livestock Identification System (NLIS) programs to ensure national consistency in defining, developing, promoting and deploying the various species-based approaches.
+Animal Health Australia (AHA) participates in the advisory committees that help oversight the National Livestock Identification System (NLIS) program to ensure national consistency in defining, developing, promoting, and deploying the various species-based approaches.

 How the NLIS works

 NLIS is Australia’s system for the permanent identification and lifetime traceability of livestock.
 It brings together three very simple concepts:

 - identification of a physical location for the animal—known as the ‘property identification code’ (PIC)